kgleason/www_kirkg_us/stories/running-journal/running-journal-jan-20-2017.md

 ##Notes##
 It was misty, and about 49 degrees outside.
 I should have skipped the mittens, the tights, and the long sleeved undershirt.
 By the end, I was way too hot.

+If the misting hadn't stopped, nipples probably would have been bleeding by the end.
+Sore all day long.

 ##Other Stuff (Optional)##
 Weight: 213 (ish)